 From the Editor

-Happy New Year to you and yours!
-It is with great excitement that we bring you the latest issue of Visual Arts at Miami featuring yet another great line-up of exhibitions and programs in the visual arts at Miami University.
+Happy New Year to you all!
+It is with great pride that we bring you the latest issue of Visual Arts at Miami featuring a great lineup of exhibitions and programs in the visual arts at Miami University.

 Sherri Krazl, Editor